NBOME’s assessment for learning platform

 CATALYST is the NBOME’s assessment for learning platform.
 In addition to the learning opportunities that the CATALYST platform offers, assessments delivered on CATALYST provide both performance feedback and educational resources for the concept being assessed.

-Very importantly, with CATALYST, assessments can be customized with content for all levels of medical education and practice (students, residents, practicing physicians or other health care professionals) and for a variety of purposes (retaining content, learning new content, focused remediation).
+Assessments on CATALYST can be customized with content for all levels of medical education and practice (students, residents, practicing physicians or other health care professionals) and for a variety of purposes (retaining content, learning new content, focused remediation).

-A traditional examination, such as COMLEX-USA, is focused on evaluating an individual’s performance following a program of learning, often measured in terms of passing or failing, and based on a predefined standard.
+A traditional examination, such as COMLEX-USA, is focused on evaluating an individual’s performance following a program of learning, often measured in terms of passing or failing, and is based on a predefined standard.
 In contrast, the CATALYST platform encompasses a learning methodology referred to as formative assessment.
-Formative assessment focuses on a learner’s development and providing ongoing feedback to help the learner identify strengths and weaknesses and target content areas that need attention.
+Formative assessment focuses on a learner’s development and provides ongoing feedback to help the learner identify strengths and weaknesses and target content areas that need attention.

 Assessments on the CATALYST platform are accessible 24/7 via computer, tablet, smartphone, or the CATALYST App.

 Learners can follow their own progress on the CATALYST dashboard, which includes the total number of questions to be answered and how long they will be available, the number of questions the learner has answered, and the number of correct and incorrect responses.
 The CATALYST platform also provides learners with their strengths and weaknesses in different content areas and ongoing access to learning resources.

 For more information about using CATALYST for your assessment please contact Client Services at 866-479-6828 or email@example.com.

 1 Roediger HL & Karpicke JD.
 Test-Enhanced Learning: Taking Memory Tests Improves Long-Term Retention.
 Psychol Sci 2006; 17: 249 – 255.